klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 * Support for PowerShell artifacts (with built-in AMSI bypass and code obfuscation)
 * Support for process injection

+NW: Please note these are really not improvements, are just differences.
+The aim of this tool was to allow a framework to provide users to craft their own artifacts by using a template engine and a language among C/C++, C# and PowerShell.
+PEzor, instead, is a full-fledged PE packer that works just great, and was designed to support different techniques and output formats.
+However, it's behaviour is controlled by compiler directives, and it's a bit more difficult to modify than the templates Inceptor offers.
+Moreover, PEzor has also capabilities Inceptor doesn't.
+As example, it supports BOF format, which is something Inceptor doesn't support at the moment.

 ## Timeline

 - February/March 2021: D/Invoke DLL is caught by Defender when added via NuGet